 Overnight accommodation in guesthouses on Huraa Island costs a fraction of staying at one of the Maldives island resorts.
 This type of accommodation opens the Maldives to budget travellers.

 Search for rooms on Huraa Island via Booking.com:

 I travelled to the Maldives on a Qatar Airways flight from London Heathrow Airport.
 British Airways is one of the airlines offering flights to and from Velana International Airport in the Maldives.

 Tourists flying to the Maldives are required to take a PCR test to prove that they do not have COVID-19.
 The negative PCR certificate muset be issues less than 96 hours before the scheduled departure.

-See the UK Government website for travel advice relating to the Maldives.
+See the UK Government website for official Foreign, Commonwealth and Development Office (FCDO) advice about travel to the Maldives.